yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 in the CA's `directory` object, as per {{sec-nego-allow-cert-get}}.
 If the CA does not support "unauthenticated GET" of certificate resources, the IdO MUST NOT forward the Order request.
-Instead, it MUST move the Order status to `invalid` and set the `allow-certificate-get` to `false`.
+Instead, it MUST move the Order status to `invalid` and set the `allow-certificate-get` attribute to `false`.
 The same occurs in case the Order request is forwarded and the CA does not reflect the `allow-certificate-get` setting in its Order resource.
 The combination of `invalid` status and denied `allow-certificate-get` in the Order resource at the IdO provides an unambiguous (asynchronous) signal to the NDC about the